PRO-2684/gadgets/GM_config/README.md

 ### Config description

 The first step is to define your config description, which is a dictionary and each of its key (apart from possible `$default`) represents the id of a config item.
+Note that no `.` is allowed in the id.

 #### `$default`